For urgent consular assistance call

 Around Honiara, street dogs roam freely, sometimes in packs.
 Some packs and individual dogs attack people walking, running or cycling.

 Freshwater and saltwater crocodiles and sharks are common.
-Sometimes they come close to Honiara, including near Mbonege Beach.
+Sometimes, they come close to Honiara, including near Mbonege Beach.

-Ask for local advice before entering waters.
+Ask for local advice before entering the water.

 Solomon Islands can experience natural disasters and severe weather, such as: